Sectorial descent for wrapped Fukaya categories: Foundations of wrapped Fukaya categories

+from the wrapping category considered here to that considered in \cite[\S 3.4]{gpssectorsoc} exhibits the former as the slice category $((\operatorname{Leg}_Y^+)_{f(\Lambda)/f(\cdot)})_{\id_{f(\Lambda)}/}$ of the latter.
+It follows that filteredness of the wrapping category in the prior sense \cite[Lemma 3.27]{gpssectorsoc} implies the wrapping category in the present sense is also filtered (though it is more natural to just prove it directly) and that the functor \eqref{wrappingforget} is cofinal.
+Hence as far as taking direct limits over wrapping categories is concerned (which was the their only purpose in \cite{gpssectorsoc}), there is no difference between the two sorts of wrapping categories. \end{remark}

-Similarly, there is a wrapping category of a cylindrical Lagrangian $L$ inside a stopped Liouville manifold-with-boundary $(X,\f)$, denoted $(L\leadsto-)^+_{X,\f}$, where we consider Lagrangians (and isotopies thereof) whose boundary at infinity lies inside $(\partial_\infty X)^\circ\setminus\f$, and positivity of an isotopy simply means positivity at infinity.
-When doing Floer theory, one usually cares not only about Lagrangian submanifolds, but also Lagrangian submanifolds equipped with auxiliary topological data (used to define gradings/orientations); the relevant wrapping category is then defined in terms of Lagrangians equipped with such auxiliary data, and isotopies thereof.
+Similarly, there is a wrapping category of exact cylindrical Lagrangians inside a stopped Liouville manifold-with-boundary $(X,\f)$, denoted $\operatorname{Lag}_{X,\f}^+$ (positivity of an isotopy simply means positivity at infinity), and we write $(L\leadsto-)^+_{X,\f}:=(\operatorname{Lag}_{X,\f}^+)_{L/}$.
+When doing Floer theory, one usually cares not about Lagrangian submanifolds, but rather Lagrangian submanifolds equipped with auxiliary topological data, used to define gradings/orientations; the relevant wrapping category is then defined in terms of Lagrangians equipped with such auxiliary data, and isotopies thereof.

-Positive wrapping categories in all of the above senses are filtered by \cite[Lemma 3.27]{gpssectorsoc} (the proof there is given for wrapping categories of Lagrangians inside Liouville sectors, but it applies in general).
 We will often use the following criterion for cofinality in wrapping categories.

 \begin{lemma} Let $\{\Lambda_t\}_{t\geq 0}\subseteq Y$ be an isotopy of compact Legendrians inside a (not necessarily compact) contact manifold $Y$.
 If there exists a contact form $\alpha$ on $Y$ such that